yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 There are many bundling tools.
 See the section "Budnling Tools" in the "Tools".

+## The ".js" Hats (or Hell)

+Along the way of your learning you have probably come across many "something.js" things.
+They all have a ".js" suffix, but they are all different tools: some are modules (Require.js); some are development frameworks (React.js); some are runtimes (Node.js).

+All those ".js" names can quickly become overwhelming.
+In fact, this is one of the many reasons I want to write this tutorial: When these ".js" magicians keep showing you their ".js" hats, you need to grab and throw them away in order to see what they really are.
+Once you understand all the aspects that a web developer needs to care about, you can then put every ".js" magician to the correct position and understand it immediately.

+Nonetheless, a great person without ".js" is still great; a [jackass](https://www.npmjs.com/package/jackass) with a ".js" hat is still a jackass.

 ## References

 - [1] ["The World’s First Web Site"](https://www.history.com/news/the-worlds-first-web-site)